Mosamorphing/WTF-React/12_React Router/readme.md

 export default UserDetails;
 ```

-So, for every path that you try to match the page to, it's going to be available.
-E.g if you go to /profile/28, it is available, if you go to /profile/avshaudgadhadagdgadgad, trust me that too is available.
-UseParams returns the id to us and with that, we can perform a fetch action which is a get request to an endpoint hosted somewhere as shown below.
-This could be done in a useEffect but of course, you can use an external library like react query to make life easier for yourself.
+For every path you try to match, the route will be available.
+For example, navigating to `/profile/28` or `/profile/avshaudgadhadagdgadgad` will both be valid.
+The `useParams` hook returns the `id`, which allows you to perform a fetch action, such as a GET request to an endpoint.
+This can be done using `useEffect`, or you can use an external library like React Query to simplify data fetching and management.

 Look at the URL here and see how it matched what was rendered on the UI;

 ![12-7](./img/12-7.png)

 ```javascript